Ford Mustang coupe - Interior & comfort

 Ford’s SYNC 3 infotainment system is also pretty easy to use and does a good job of cutting down the number of buttons on the dashboard.
 It controls things like the stereo, satellite navigation and Bluetooth phone connectivity.

 The one area where the Mustang’s interior falls down, however, is in the quality of materials on show, which aren’t quite up to the same standards as those used in rivals.
-Indeed, there are certain plastics in there that we wouldn’t want to see in a Fiesta at a third of the price.
+Indeed, there are certain plastics in there that we wouldn’t want to see in a Ford Fiesta at a third of the price.
 Things were improved slightly for the 2018 facelift, though, with soft-touch materials added to the door linings, door handles made from aluminium and a new hand-stitched wrap for the centre console to add to its premium feel.

 But it’s important to remember that the Mustang has always been about affordability as well as performance and those cost savings have to come from somewhere.